 And self-recording coupled with perceptive listening is the surest way to verify that we hear ourselves accurately,

-Whether we’re interpreting fresh styles or titles we’ve performed for years, self-recording enables us to weigh our sound with greater objectivity.
-Here are some portable recorders that are ideal for self-recording:
+Whether we’re interpreting fresh styles or titles we’ve performed for years, self-recording enables us to weigh our execution objectively, helping us achieve unity between the music we imagine and the music we perform.

-- Zoom H4N PRO.
+- Zoom H4n.
 Outstanding sound quality & features.
-A musician favorite.
+A musician favorite!

 - Zoom Q4n.
-Excellent video and audio quality.
+Handy for video and audio.

 - Zoom H2n.
-A top but less advanced choice for self-study recording.
+A top choice for self-study recording.

 © 2017 Gerald Klickstein